scexao-org/vampires_dpp/_sources/quickstart.md

 1. (Optional) image registration
     * If desired the frames will be co-aligned and centered with a selectable metric

+1. (Optional) Spectrophotometric calibration
+    * Calibrate data with a spectrum or stellar model using a selectable metric for the estimated image flux

-1. Collapse data cubes
+1. (Optional) Coadd data cubes
     * Combine frames using median, mean, etc
     * After combining, another round of registration can be enabled to recenter with the higher S/N combined image

-1. (Optional) Spectrophotometric calibration
-    * Calibrate data with a spectrum or stellar model using a selectable metric for the estimated image flux

-1. (Optional) Reproject camera WCS

 1. (Optional) Create ADI cubes
     * Concatenate cam1, cam2, and cam1+cam2 collapsed data into cubes along with the derotation angles for ADI analysis